Jake Browning: Freshman

-In his first year at Washington, Browning became the second ever (in any game) true freshman to start at the quarterback position at UW (the other was Marques Tuiasosopo vs. Oregon in 1997) and the first true freshman to start a season opener for the Huskies.
-In his first career start, he completed 20 of 34 passes for 150 yards and one interception.
+In his first year at Washington, Browning became the second ever (in any game) true freshman to start at the quarterback position at UW (the other was Marques Tuiasosopo against Oregon in 1997) and the first true freshman to start a season opener for the Huskies.
+In his first career start, Browning completed 20-of-34 passes for 150 yards and an interception.

 Sophomore

-In his sophomore year, Browning performed on a much higher level, guiding UW to a 12–2 record, and the Huskies' first conference championship since 2000.
+As a sophomore, Browning performed on a much higher level, guiding UW to a 12–2 record, and the Huskies' first conference championship since 2000.
 He set a new record for touchdowns per attempt at 12.2%.
-On November 29, he was named Pac-12 Offensive Player of the Year and first-team all-Pac-12.
-Browning came in sixth in the 2016 Heisman Trophy voting, narrowly missing an invitation to attend the award ceremony in New York City.
-His sixth-place finish is the second-best Heisman voting finish in school history, behind only Steve Emtman who finished fourth.
+On November 29, Browning was named Pac-12 Offensive Player of the Year and first-team all-Pac-12.
+He came in sixth in the 2016 Heisman Trophy voting, narrowly missing an invitation to attend the award ceremony in New York City.
+Browning's sixth-place finish is the third-best Heisman voting finish in school history, behind Michael Penix Jr. who finished second and Steve Emtman who finished fourth.

-Browning underwent shoulder surgery on his throwing arm a couple of weeks after facing Alabama in the College Football Playoff.
+Browning underwent shoulder surgery on his throwing arm two weeks after facing Alabama in the College Football Playoff.
 His injury was kept secret for nearly two months, and some commentators have speculated as to a connection between the injury and Browning's reduced performance in the later portion of the season.

 Junior

 Browning started all 13 games of the 2017 season at quarterback, was named to the Academic All-Pac-12 second-team, was an honorable mention All-Pac-12, and broke the UW career touchdown passes record this year.
 Browning completed 230 of his attempted 336 throws, which was his highest throwing percentage.
-He threw for 19 touchdowns and had only 5 interceptions throughout the season.
-He threw for 2,719 yards as well.
+He threw for 2,719 yards, 19 touchdowns, and five interceptions.

+Senior

+On September 29, 2018, Browning became the school's all-time passing leader, against BYU.
+With the Pac-12 North Division title on the line, he led Washington against in-state rival and seventh-ranked Washington State on the road in the 111th Apple Cup.
+The Huskies won their second Pac-12 title in three years by defeating Utah in the 2018 Pac-12 Football Championship Game.
+The team was invited to the Rose Bowl, where they were defeated by Ohio State to end the year at 10–4, 7–2 in conference play.
+Browning finished the season with 3,192 passing yards, 16 touchdowns, and 10 interceptions.